Antonio Aguirre Bayesian Forecasting | Quantile Modeling | Research Software

 • Graduate Student Instructor: Data Visualization (STAT 80B), Spring 2025.

-• Teaching Assistant: Led discussion sections and supported statistics and probability courses (2021-present).
+• Teaching Assistant: Supported Probability Theory, Classical and Bayesian Inference, Statistics, and related courses (2021-present).

 • TA Training Program: Co-organize workshops on inclusive teaching and active learning.